Help your child explore, develop and succeed!

 How is lunch handled?

-On the main campus you may bring a lunch (refrigeration is not available) or buy a lunch.
+You may bring a lunch (refrigeration is not available) or buy a lunch.
 We have several lunch choices kids can choose from.
 Each day the teacher will read them the choices and the child will choose a meal that includes a water bottle or a Capri Sun drink.
 If you wish to purchase a lunch each day, the cost is $6 which includes tax.
-Fridays, students may choose an ice cream sundae bar option for $1 extra (sundae bar not available at off-site locations and during spring break camps).
+Fridays, students may choose an ice cream sundae bar option for $1 extra.

 Students in full day camps get a 20-minute gym time after lunch each day to play games.
 We recommend students wear gym shoes.